-There’s perhaps no greater fashion-girl dream than owning a Chanel bag.
-But from the high price tag to the number of covetable options, the decision can be daunting enough to make even Choupette’s hairs stand on end.
+There are few brands that rival Chanel when it comes to buying an investment handbag.
+The classic flap bags are not just a timeless wardrobe staple, they also increase in value over time.
+However, once you've made the decision to buy it how do you know which one is for you?
+From the high price tag to the sheer number of Chanel bags available, the decision can be daunting enough to make even Choupette’s hairs stand on end.
 And as the French fashion house brings out new iterations of the classics, as well as exciting one-off pieces, it just makes us want to own one even more.

 So to help navigate the luxury marketplace and all things Chanel, we asked Sarah Davis of Fashionphile, a luxury handbag marketplace, to lend us her expertise on purchasing the iconic bag.
-From how much you should expect your Chanel bag to appreciate to understanding how to spot a fake, we’ve got your ultimate guide to buying a Chanel bag.
+From how much you should expect your Chanel bag, online or IRL, to appreciate to understanding how to spot a fake, we’ve got your ultimate guide to buying a Chanel bag.
 Keep scrolling to find out more.

 “The medium or jumbo Chanel flap bags that were selling back in 2000 are still super-hot today.
 But if I had to nail it down to a style right now, I’d say the medium Chanel Boy Bag is [one of] the most popular.”